Ellen May Tower: Biography

 In late September, she volunteered for duty in the Puerto Rico Campaign and was soon dispatched.
 However, during that war approximately 90 percent of the American casualties resulted from disease, not from warfare.
 After only 10 weeks of duty abroad, she died of typhoid fever "in a hospital tent" on December 9, 1898.
 She was 30 years old.

 The war officially ended the next day, on December 10, with the signature of the Treaty of Paris.

 Tower's remains were delivered to Detroit on January 15, 1899, and her funeral in Byron took place on January 17, attended by "thousands of military servicemen, villagers and visitors."
 The eulogy was delivered by Dr. Sterling, who had awarded Tower her nursing diploma only five years earlier, to the day.

 She was the first Army nurse to die on foreign soil and she was the first women to receive a military funeral in Michigan.
 An elaborate monument was erected in her honor in an old cemetery in Byron which is located in the southeast corner of Shiawassee County.

 Honors

-The village of Tower, Michigan, was named for her when it was founded in 1899, shortly after her death.
+The community of Tower, Michigan was named for her when it was founded in 1899, shortly after her death.